 We furnish rugged inflatable rafts, 12 to 16 feet in length.
 We provide accessory river equipment, life vests, first aid and safety supplies.
 Do not bring your own life vest.
 Ours are approved for rafting and we require that they are worn by guests.
 On most trips, the majority of passengers ride in paddle boats.
 A paddleboat is piloted by a guide, assisted by four to six passengers.

 It is sometimes necessary to cancel or modify a trip because of unusual circumstances beyond our control.
 In such cases, we cannot be responsible for paying expenses other than refunding all or part of the fees paid to Kern River Outfitters.
 Determination of refunds (if any) will be made after reviewing trip details.
 Guides and other personnel employed by Kern River Outfitters are not authorized to make or promise trip refunds or trip credits.
 Such determinations can only be made by company officers.

 Trip participants should understand that river trips involve known and unknown risks.
 Kern River Outfitters assumes no responsibility for injuries, death or loss/ damage to client ̇s property while on the river.
 All clients must sign a Release and Waiver Agreement expressly acknowledging these points.
 Kern River Outfitters assumes no responsibility for vehicles and/or the contents of vehicles parked during the trip.

 Minimum age of 12 years old.

-The minimum age on our Upper Kern trips is twelve years old.
+The minimum age on our Two Day Lower Kern trips is twelve years old.
 This age limit is in place for the safety of your child, the safety of our other guests and our guides.

 If you bring alcohol on your trip, we ask that you drink in moderation and only while in camp in the evening.
 Consumption of alcohol is prohibited while rafting or prior to rafting for your safety and for the safety of your fellow guests and our guides.